To copy a table completely, including both table structure and data, you use the following statement:

 INSERT INTOcontacts(first_name,last_name,email) VALUES('John','Doe','john.doe@postgresqltutorial.com'),('David','William','david.william@postgresqltutorial.com');

-table, you use the following statement:CREATE TABLE contact_backupAS TABLE contacts;
+contacts to a new table, for example, contacts_backup table, you use the following statement:CREATE TABLE contact_backupAS TABLE contacts;

 It returns two rows as expected